sematext/docs/docs/synthetics/metrics.md

 ### Custom Metrics

 You can script the Browser monitor to collect custom metrics that are specific to your website or use case.
-For example, you might need to measure the time take to display auto-suggestions on your website or collect & monitor the value from an element in your webpage.
+For example, you might need to measure the time it takes to display auto-suggestions on your website or collect & monitor the value from an element on your webpage.
 To collect a custom metric use `context.setMetric(name, value)` method in the Browser monitor script.
 For more info on how to use this API, look into the examples while creating the Browser monitor.
 The metric name should be unique for this Synthetics App and will be automatically pre-pended with `synthetics.` prefix.
 You could use [Chart Builder](../dashboards/chart-builder/) to create a custom chart to monitor this metric.
 You could also create a threshold or anomaly alert on this metric.